JackTschetter/return-to-libc-and-ROP-attacks/README.md

 If the ```printf``` functionality didn't give it away this program also has a format string vulnerability.
 However for the purpose of this lab I only taught on information disclosure, not with usage of ```%n```.<br>

 Recall that Linux C binaries are usually dynamically linked with a system library, conventionally called the C library or ```libc```, which implements standard library functions, system calls, and other commonly used functions.
 This lab works closely with this library.
 One can list the libraries that a program dynamically links with using the command ```ldd```, and then use commands like ```objdump``` or ```nm``` on it.
-The ```ldd``` command lists the shared libraries that a program uses.
-For each one it prints the full path to the library and its base address.<br>
+The ```ldd``` command lists the shared libraries that a program uses; for each one it prints the full path to the library and its base address.<br>

   ```bash
   ldd ./printf-server